Unsub Extender: a Python-based web application for visualizing Unsub data: Introduction

 In order to assist libraries in their evaluation and possible cancellation of Big Deal packages, it needs to be easier to assemble data and see the value of individual titles and the package as a whole.
 Unsub.org \citep{unsub_site} is a collection analysis dashboard that helps academic libraries more deeply analyze their journal subscription packages and Big Deals.
 Launched in November 2019, the tool has seen rapid uptake in the academic library community and is now used by over 500 libraries on six continents, including national consortia in the UK, Canada, and Australia \citep{piwowar_grant}.

 Unsub goes beyond traditional cost-per-use metrics and brings in other measures of demand, such as citations (how often have researchers from an institution cited each journal) and authorship (how often have researchers from an institution published in each journal).
-Users upload COUNTER-compliant electronic usage information, and Unsub uses Microsoft Academic to search, collect, and project the citation and authorship data for the institution over each of the next 5 years \citep{unsub_help_citesauth}.
+Users upload COUNTER-compliant electronic usage information, and Unsub uses Microsoft Academic Graph, and soon OurResearch's replacement tool OpenAlex \citep{OpenAlex}, to search, collect, and project the citation and authorship data for the institution over each of the next 5 years \citep{unsub_help_citesauth}.

-A Weighted Usage measure then combines downloads, citations, and authorships from the specific institution to a given journal title $(A)$ into one number.
+A Weighted Usage measure then combines downloads, citations, and authorships from the specific institution to a given journal title $(A)$ into one summary number.
 The weights can be customized within Unsub, with the default weights set as:

+The approach of creating a new metric by combining some components which a subscription pays for, like downloads, with some which is doesn't, like authorships, does lead to some important considerations to be aware of.
+Journals have many paths to achieve a high Weighted Usage depending on the specific combination of downloads, citations, and authorships.
+The fact that two journals may have a similar Weighted Usage does not mean they necessarily perform identically; this is why Unsub Extender encourages a deeper analysis and provides views that go further than relying only on this top-line, summary usage number.
+Choosing between a journal with high publication activity but few downloads or citations or a low publication journal with many downloads and citations can be difficult and will likely necessitate bringing in other data points which Unsub provides (see Section~\ref{sec:IFpercentage}).

-This reflects the fact that publishing an article in an academic research journal is a more time- and resource-intensive effort than simply downloading an electronic copy of a paper from that journal.
-Choosing which journal to publish in reflects careful consideration by researchers and as such, authorships are weighted as equal to 100 downloads.
-Citations are also a valuable signal of usage, and as such are weighted between downloads and authorships, worth 10 downloads a piece.
+The relative weights reflect the fact that publishing an article in an academic research journal is a more time- and resource-intensive effort than simply downloading an electronic copy of a paper from that journal.
+It is true that publishing a paper in a journal does not require a researcher's library to provide current read access, but the selection of a publication venue reflects careful consideration by researchers and as such, authorships are weighted as equal to 100 downloads.
+Citations are also a valuable signal of usage, and are weighted between downloads and authorships, worth 10 downloads a piece.